zaffka/rsa/README.md

 ## Second: encrypt using private key

-We are using [rsa.SignPKCS1v15](https://pkg.go.dev/crypto/rsa#SignPKCS1v15) to encrypt.
+In Go we are using [rsa.SignPKCS1v15](https://pkg.go.dev/crypto/rsa#SignPKCS1v15) to encrypt.
 The actual operation in terms of cryptography is signing.
 But we are using it with `crypto.Hash(0)` attribute.
 As a result we'll get a fully encrypted string.